 Because we value schools as special places with precious occupants, CHPS supports an evidence-based approach to the design, construction, and operation of school buildings, and we support in partnership or spirit any study that seeks to better understand the connection between the physical environment and the wellbeing of students, teachers, and school administrators.
-We have attempted to compile existing evidence and other resources from our partners that will help you learn about this important connection.
+The Knowledge Library is a clearinghouse of studies, reports, and other resources that will help you learn about this important connection.

 Studies & Reports

 Harvard University T.H.
 Chan School of Public Health, Healthy Buildings Program

 https://schools.forhealth.org/ - ongoing initiative covering K-12 schools, multiple studies

 Foundations for Student Success: How School Buildings Influence Student Health, Thinking and Performance - quick link to 2017 report

 Schools for Health Describes how the school building influences the student's health, thinking and performance.
 The report incorporates findings from over 200 research studies and considers over 70 health outcomes related to school buildings.
 Complemented by various research articles linking student health and student thinking with student performance.

 https://www.gao.gov/products/GAO-18-382 - survey of school districts across the U.S. on lead in school drinking water published July 5, 2018, publically released July 17, 2018.